 Dean Alexander Triantis, October 2021

-The Center for Innovative Leadership draws its philosophy from the research and scholarship of Center co-founders Michael Doyle and Christopher Myers, who developed a framework of innovative leadership based on careful review of extant literature and consideration of the challenges facing leaders at all levels (not just the C-suite) in today’s world of work.
+The Center for Innovative Leadership draws its philosophy from the research and scholarship of Center co-founders Michael Doyle and Christopher Myers, who developed a framework of Present Moment Leadership based on careful review of extant literature and consideration of the challenges facing leaders at all levels (not just the C-suite) in today’s world of work.

-Building on decades of research in behavioral and situational theories of leadership, Doyle and Myers’ model focuses on leadership as the moment-to-moment enactment of differing levels of three interrelated dimensions: Empathy, Competence, and Agility.
+Building on decades of research in behavioral and situational theories of leadership, Doyle and Myers’ Present Moment Leadership (PML) model focuses on leadership as the moment-to-moment enactment of differing levels of three interrelated dimensions: Empathy, Competence, and Agility.

 - Organizations are more interdependent and collaborative than ever before, and leaders who engage others with empathy are often those best positioned to bring together the diverse experiences, insights, and expertise needed to generate innovative solutions.